 - under 25 and has an education, health and care plan or has been in the care of their local authority

 For employers in Cornwall, additional apprenticeship incentives may also be available to eligible employers, so its worth contacting us to find out if there is other funding you could apply for.

 Frequently asked questions – apprenticeships and coronavirus

-Can I still recruit apprentices during a lockdown?
+Can I still recruit apprentices?